 The intent of the Home Dialysis QIA is to promote referral to home dialysis modalities, identify and mitigate the barriers to timely referral, and determine the steps patients and providers can take to improve referral patterns.
 The Networks shall increase the number of patients on a home modality by participating in the ESRD NCC Home Dialysis LAN, and assisting dialysis facilities in the implementation of interventions to support patients through the process of training to dialyze at home.

-Facilities were selected and notified of their participation in January 2018.
+Facilities were selected and notified of their participation in December 2018.
 The Network will collaborate and assist dialysis facilities with implementing interventions.
-Facilities will be notified in October 2018 if they have met the goal to graduate or will continue in the project during the next option year.
+Facilities will be notified in October 2019 if they have met the goal to graduate or will continue in the project during the next option year.
 Facilities not meeting goal should continue to implement interventions and strategies regardless of the measurement period to maximize their ability to graduate in future years.

 The baseline data for dialysis facility inclusion was provided by the ESRD National Coordinating Center (NCC) from the facility submitted information available in CROWNWeb.

 The Network identified thirty (30) percent of all Network Service area chronic out patients dialysis facilities that treat in-center hemodialysis patients. ( ONLY acute units are excluded, all others are included even if the facility does not have an on-site Home Dialysis Program)

 Demonstrate a 2 percent point improvement in the natural trend of patients using a home modality and start home dialysis training by evaluation of each option year based on the data provided by the ESRD National Coordinating Center (NCC) from the baseline period of October of 2013 - September of 2018.
 (This baseline data was extracted from the CROWNWeb database)